joshdifabio/resource-pool/README.md

 ## Introduction

-Using resource pools will make your sysadmins like you more.
-They will do this be regulating the concurrency level of your asynchronous PHP components and sparing your servers from excessive load.
-They're particularly useful if you send HTTP requests or spawn child processes asynchronously.
+Resource pools allow you to regulate the concurrency level of your asynchronous PHP components and spare your servers from excessive load.
+You'll find them particularly useful if your application sends HTTP requests or spawns child processes.
+Using them will cause the Internet to like you more.

 ## Basic usage

+If you aren't familiar with [promises](https://github.com/reactphp/promise), this section isn't going to make a lot of sense.

 Consider an application which sends HTTP requests to a remote endpoint asynchronously.